 - tummy (abdominal) pain

 - wind (flatulence)

 Antioxidants and cancer prevention

-In theory, antioxidants help protect body cells from damage.
-This damage is from oxygen particles called free radicals.
-But doctors don't advise antioxidants, vitamin and mineral supplements for people with cancer.
+Doctors don't recommend antioxidants, vitamin and mineral supplements for people with cancer.
 There is no proof that they help.
 Especially not a higher dose than the Recommended Daily Allowance (RDA).

 Exercise and cachexia

-Some studies show that exercise may help with cachexia.
+Some studies showed that exercise might help with cachexia.

 Cancer drugs for muscle wasting

 Bermekimab is a type of immunotherapy called a monoclonal antibody.
 Bermekimab works by blocking a molecule of the immune system called IL-1alpha.
 This molecule causes inflammation and pain.